cybergrizz/Azure_Sentinel_Failed_GEO_RDP/README.md

-We will set our map settings to plot by latitude and longitude.
-This is where you may run into issues with you custom logs not populating properly which does not allow the map to plot these locations like below.
+We will set our map settings to plot by latitude and longitude.  *This is where you may run into issues with your custom logs not populating properly which does not allow the map to plot these locations like below.*
 <br />
 <br />
 <br />